-- Always follow instructions that came with the A/C Recharge Kit.
+- Always follow the instructions that come with the A/C Recharge Kit.

-- A/C pressure will be in the high range when the engine is turned off.
+- A/C pressure will be high when the engine is turned off.
 This is normal.

 What you will need

-Open Hood.
+- Open Hood.
 Pull the hood release under the dashboard twice.
 Secure the hood in the up position.
-Ensure the hood does not fall down on you while you are charging your BMW with refrigerant.
+Ensure the hood does not fall on you while charging your BMW with refrigerant.

-Connect the a/c recharge kit to the low-pressure line.
-With the engine running, take a reading and ensure the refrigerant pressure is low zone.
+- Connect the a/c recharge kit to the low-pressure line.
+With the engine running, take a reading and ensure the refrigerant pressure is low.

 Overcharging a BMW 5-Series A/C with refrigerant does not make the air blow colder air and can cause damage to the air conditioner system.

-If your BMW blows hot air but no cold air, it may be an indication that the A/C system is low on refrigerant.
+If your BMW blows hot air but no cold air, it may indicate that the A/C system is low on refrigerant.
 Even though other problems can cause a BMW to stop blowing cold air, low refrigerant is often the problem.

-If your A/C works for a few days then stops blowing cold air, it is usually an indication of a large refrigerant leak.
+If your A/C works for a few days and then stops blowing cold air, it usually indicates a large refrigerant leak.

-- The most common problem is the vent actuator in vehicles with dual-zone A/C. They can get stuck in one position and do not switch when you change the temperature.
-In vehicles that use duo-valves, they can also get stuck, in which case, half of the car blows hot air, and the other blows cold air.
+The most common problem is the vent actuator in vehicles with dual-zone A/C. They can get stuck in one position and do not switch when you change the temperature.
+Vehicles that use duo-valves can also get stuck, in which case, half of the car blows hot air, and the other blows cold air.

-- AC blows cold when driving hot when idling.
+AC blows cold when driving and hot when idling.

-- The air conditioner blows cold air but not hard.
+The air conditioner blows cold air but not very hard.